Deerfield Inn Review: Winter Weekend Getaway

 With only an hour to spare before checkout, I decided to finally brave the bitter air and explore the village.
 First stop was the charming Museum Gift Shop and Bookstore next door to the Inn.
 It had a large and eclectic mix of pottery, food items, home décor, candles, books, and educational gifts for kids, and after much deliberation, I picked out loose tea for me, maple syrup for parents, a book on Presidents for my nephew, and some fun buttons for my book club.

-Back outside, I headed on foot toward the far end of Main St. I couldn’t help but to stop and photograph nearly every one of the homes I passed until my fingers were almost too frozen to operate the camera.
-The homes, some of which date back to the 1700s, feature dramatic color pallets and unique architectural details that I found fascinating (I made a photo collage of eight doors, which turned out to be a very popular Facebook post).
+Back outside, I headed on foot toward the far end of Main St. I couldn’t help but to stop and photograph nearly every one of the homes I passed.
+Although the sun had some out, my fingers quickly became almost too frozen to operate my camera.
+I was fascinated, though, by the homes, some of which date back to the 1700s, and feature unique color pallets and architectural details, so I kept walking (I made a photo collage of eight doors, which turned out to be a very popular Facebook post).

 Twelve homes of particular significance are preserved as “Museum Houses” and can be toured from mid-April through mid-December, while the rest are privately owned.
 Since there are few tourists around this time of year, and I’m sure the residents were all staying warm indoors, it really did feel like I was in a museum (albeit a deserted one).

-I pulled out of Old Deerfield around noon, excited for my final destination of the day, which I had been wanting to visit for years – Yankee Candle Village, a.k.a. the “Scenter of the Universe” (get it?!), in South Deerfield.
-Although I was totally overwhelmed by the selection – 400,000 candles in 200 different scents – I managed to grab a few things (by “a few things” I mean $50+ worth of candles I really didn’t need).
+After my chilly stroll, I checked out and left Old Deerfield around noon.
+I was excited for my final destination of the day, which I had been wanting to visit for years – Yankee Candle Village, a.k.a. the “Scenter of the Universe” (get it?!), in South Deerfield.
+Although I was totally overwhelmed by the selection – 400,000 candles in 200 different scents – I managed to grab a few things (by “a few things” I mean $50+ worth of candles I really didn’t need!).

 What to Do in Deerfield